canonical/kyuubi-k8s-operator/docs/how-to/h-upgrade.md

 juju refresh kyuubi-k8s --revision=104
 ```

-After the first unit finishes its refresh, its status should be `active/idle`.
+After some time, the first unit finishes its refresh.
-It could however show a "Refresh incompatible" or "Incorrect OCI resource" depending on the channel, revision or OCI resource passed in the `juju refresh` command.
+Its status can be of two different kinds:

+- if it is `active/idle`, you may proceed to Step 3.
+- if it shows a blocked status, read below.

+The charm has a number of built-in checks that are ran post refresh, such as checking that the OCI resource is the one defined by the charm or making sure you don't upgrade to an incompatible revision (like updating to a revision built for Apache Spark 3.5 if your original deployment uses Apache Spark 3.4).

+If your in-progress upgrade violates one or more of these checks, the first unit to refresh displays a blocked status with a "Refresh incompatible" or "Incorrect OCI resource" message.
-This usually indicates that you need to rollback, but if you consider the risks acceptable (like if you purposefully overwrote the OCI resource to use a custom one), you can force the charm to start the workload using the following, where `<refreshed-unit-number>` should be the highest ordinal one ("2" for a three units deployment) and `<parameters>` one or more action parameter set to false (for instance `check-workload-container=false` if you purposefully overwrite the OCI resource).
+This usually indicates that you need to rollback, but if you consider the risks acceptable (like if you purposefully overwrote the OCI resource to use a custom one), you can force the charm to start the workload anyway on the blocked unit using the following:

 ```shell
 juju run kyuubi-k8s/<refreshed-unit-number> force-refresh-start <parameters>
 ```

+where `<refreshed-unit-number>` should be the highest ordinal one ("2" for a three units deployment) and `<parameters>` one or more action parameter set to false (for instance `check-workload-container=false` if you purposefully overwrite the OCI resource).
 The first unit to refresh must end up in `active/idle` state before moving on with the next step.
 Make sure that you test that it is properly functioning as well.